Salted Caramel Apple Slab Pie

 - Pour prepared apples into pan and spread out to fill evenly.
 Drizzle caramel over apples, covering evenly.
 If it’s hard to pour, reheat the caramel slightly beforehand.

 - Roll out your remaining piece of dough into a 12″ x 17″ rectangle.
-Roll dough onto your rolling pin and transfer to the pie.
-Center the pie top on the pan and fold the bottom edge over the top, crimping with your fingers as desired.
-Use a knife to vent the pie and brush the egg wash on top.
+Either roll dough onto your rolling pin and transfer to the pie OR cut into strips to create lattice top.
+Fold the bottom edge over the top, crimping with your fingers as desired.
+If you did not make a lattice pattern, use a knife to vent the pie and brush the egg wash on top.

-- **Bake in a preheated oven for 50-60 minutes, or until the top is golden brown and the caramel inside is bubbling.
-Rotate the pie during baking as needed to brown evenly.
-Serve with cinnamon whipped cream (or ice cream).
+- Bake in a preheated oven for 50-60 minutes, or until the top is golden brown and the caramel inside is bubbling.
+Rotate pie halfway through cooking.
+Serve with homemade cinnamon whipped cream (or ice cream).

 To make whipped cream